ChenZhongPu/gnuplot/src/ch1/basic_usage.md

 plot '../data/scatter.dat' using 1:4:($3/30.0):2 \
 with points pt 22 ps variable lc variable
 ```
 Note that the size (3rd column) generated is too large for gnuplot, so it is divided by 30.
+And we can add a backslash (`\`) to write the command in multiple lines.

 <img src="img/scatter.svg" width="80%" alt="scatter">